General advice on identifying scam websites:

 You can can also check their VAT number here.

 Bear in mind with a recent scam site, the scammers behind 486cabinsandcontainers.co.uk have taken company info from registered company 486 Ltd to look legitimate.
-It may be worth digging deeper than just the company name that is returned (Eg plug the company reg number back into google to see if more than one company pops up.
-If a company that doesn’t sell shipping containers pops up in the search results, call them to ask if they know about the other website name?)
+It may be worth digging deeper than just the company name that is returned (Eg plug the company reg number back into google to see if more than one company or website pops up.
+If a company that doesn’t sell shipping containers pops up in the search results, call them to ask if they know about the other website name?).
+Make sure the company returned from the search result is an exact fit for the company you are buying from and not a similar name.

 This has happened again with Speedy Containers, they have used the name and address of a company ‘speedy one’ on their website which is totally unrelated.
 We assume if you make a booking and receive and invoice that they will use the official company reg number for this unrelated ‘speedy one’ business on their invoice to you.